rosieshanley/dmw-google-actions-talk/README.md

 ### Test your newly configured Dialogflow fulfillment webhook

-1. Return to the Actions console simulator
+Return to the Actions console simulator and test your newly functioning google action!
-   // TODO: finish this

 ## Additional Resources

 Looking for more tutorials working with GCP?
-Check out Google's [codelab offerings](https://codelabs.developers.google.com/)
+Check out Google's [codelab offerings](https://codelabs.developers.google.com/).